 So if a vaccine is given at the start of an outbreak it may not act quickly enough to protect your child.
 The other problem is that many diseases are infectious before any symptoms show, so your child could catch a disease before you even realise there is an outbreak.

 |Breast milk does contain some antibodies which are passed to the baby, especially in the first few days.
-However, the antibodies that get passed on are general ones (immunoglobulin A, or IgA) and the protection they give is mainly for gut infections that cause diarrhoea.
-Antibodies against other serious infectious diseases (immunoglobulin G, or IgG) do not get passed on in breast milk, although they can transfer to the baby across the placenta before birth.
-In any case, the ‘passive immunity’ given by breast milk is quite weak and only lasts for a few months.
-After that breastfeeding offers very little protection from any infectious diseases.
+However, this ‘passive immunity’ wears off after a few weeks, and after that breastfeeding offers very little protection from serious infectious diseases.
 It is therefore best to get your child vaccinated even if you are breastfeeding long-term.

 However, healthy children in wealthy countries are still at risk from conditions such as meningitis and septicaemia (severe blood poisoning).
 There is also strong evidence that healthy, non-immunised children are more affected than adults during outbreaks of infectious disease because they have wider social networks and come into close contact with more people.
 There is no evidence that an organic diet offers any greater protection.

 There is no evidence that homeopathic medicine can protect against serious infectious diseases.

 Even the Faculty of Homeopathy, a UK organisation which aims to ensure high standards in homeopathic practice and training, states that ‘When there is no medical contraindication...immunisation should be carried out according to the current protocol using approved vaccines.’